Disco Biscuits: History

+Lineup change (2025)

+In October 2025, drummer Allen Aucoin departed The Disco Biscuits after more than twenty years with the band.
+In a statement released jointly by Jon Gutwillig, Marc Brownstein, and Aron Magner, the group said that the decision "came after many years of reflection, conversations, and attempts to work through challenges," emphasizing that it was "not financially driven" but related to "communication, creative direction, and the ability to connect on and off stage".
+The statement also noted the band's appreciation for Aucoin's contributions over more than a thousand shows and announced that Marlon B. Lewis would join as drummer for the remainder of the year, with all tour dates moving forward as planned.

+Aucoin released his own statement confirming his departure, writing, "After 20 incredible years with The Disco Biscuits, the band is moving forward without me."
+He added that while there were "multiple reasons for this decision by the band," it was "not solely financially driven".
+Aucoin thanked fans, crew, and bandmates for two decades of touring and recording, saying he remained "deeply grateful".

 Camp Bisco

-The first Camp Bisco took place in August 1999 in Cherrytree Pennsylvania, the band seeking to combine the creative effects of electronic DJs with improvisational rock.
-Over 17 years Camp Bisco has grown by leaps and bounds, with its lineup expanding to include acts such as Shpongle, Lotus, Pretty Lights, Bassnectar, Gramatik, and STS9.
+The first Camp Bisco took place in August 1999 in Cherrytree Pennsylvania, with the band seeking to combine the creative effects of electronic DJs with improvisational rock.
+Over 17 years Camp Bisco has grown, with its lineup expanding to include acts such as Shpongle, Lotus, Pretty Lights, Bassnectar, Gramatik, and STS9.
 The band celebrated its fifteenth anniversary of the festival during July 2017 on Montage Mountain in Scranton, Pennsylvania.

 Camp Bisco was canceled in 2020 due to the COVID-19 pandemic.
 The band participated in the drive-in "Pavement Rave" concert series at the same venue as a replacement event.
 The 2021 festival was also canceled, citing that it could not be organized in time without compromising the experience.
 Two concert dates in Philadelphia were organized as a replacement, headlined by the band and Lotus.

+Biscoland (2023–2024)

+Biscoland is a festival-style event curated and hosted by the band The Disco Biscuits, held at Wonderland Forest in LaFayette, New York.
+The festival ran for two consecutive years, 2023 and 2024, and marked the band’s return to large-scale festival production following earlier events such as Camp Bisco and City Bisco.